JesacaLin/dev-kitty/README.md

 # Dev-Kitty

-Personal project #1: Practice dev interview questions with cute animals in a judgement free zone!
+Personal project #1: A fun place to visit for some dev knowledge!

-HTML, CSS, JS, DOM, API
+HTML, CSS, JS, DOM